eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

     - For :class:`ALLOCATION` details, please refer to :ref:`ParticipantAllocationType`.

-List with the possible configuration parameter:
+List with the configuration tags:

 +-----------------------------------+-----------------------------------+----------------------------------+---------+
 | Name                              | Description                       | Values                           | Default |